List of Torchwood characters: Johnny Davies

-Johnny Davies was the husband of Rhiannon and the father of David and Mica.
+Johnny Davies, played by Rhodri Lewis, was the husband of Rhiannon and the father of David and Mica.
 He was devastated when Gwen Cooper told them that their children would be taken, so he led a rebellion on the street, and bought Rhiannon, Gwen and Rhys time to escape to a small dilapidated shack.
 He was glad when his children were not harmed, but was devastated by Ianto's death.

 Miracle Day (2011)

 Vera Juarez

 Dr Vera Juarez, played by Arlene Tur, is a divorced attending surgeon in Washington D.C. who appears between "The New World" and "The Categories of Life".
 Press materials promoted the character as "smart, fast talking and hard working" and underline that it is these characteristics which seconded her to being part of the government think-tanks.
-Through her job she is amongst the first to realise the repercussions of miracle day and she finds herself increasingly at odds with the inept medical system.
+Through her job she is amongst the first to realize the repercussions of miracle day and she finds herself increasingly at odds with the inept medical system.
 After establishing a sexual relationship with Rex Matheson she allies herself with his Torchwood team.
 However, her first undercover investigation for the group is her last; she is burned alive after dissenting against Colin Maloney.